 Have at least 16GB of RAM to run the experiment “as-is.”
 Refer to the troubleshooting section on how to modify the experiment if the system has less RAM.

 Your detection dataset needs to be in a supported format to use the plug-in BYOD feature.
-We currently support data in the MS COCO and Pascal VOC formats for Detection models, and Imagefolder format for Classifier models.
+LEIP Recipes currently support data in the MS COCO and Pascal VOC formats for the Detection models and the PyTorch ImageFolder format for the Classifier models.

 Pulling the Container